-Employees tend to hide their struggles from their coworkers, managers, and even their family members.
+Employees tend to hide their struggles from their coworkers, managers, and even family members.

 It is scary to speak up and be honest about mental health.
 It is hard to ask for help.

-Most employees deal with workload stress, work-life balance, and all the others stressors that come with working.
+Most employees deal with workload stress, work-life balance, and other stressors that come with working.
 And companies that are working remotely tend to have a more difficult time being in touch with how their employees are doing.

 Read 6 Signs Your Employees are Struggling with Mental Health for ways to tell if your employees are struggling and could benefit from workplace counseling.

-With Nivati, you will be able to see how many of your employees have been booking employee counseling appointments.
+With Nivati, you will see how many of your employees have booked employee counseling appointments.
 You may be surprised at how many do!

 3. Workplace counseling provides a safety net

 Many people struggle to get access to therapy on their own, especially since the demand for employee counseling has increased.
-Companies like Nivati make getting an employee counseling appointment easy and extremely feasible for employees
+Companies like Nivati make getting an employee counseling appointment easy and highly feasible for employees.

-4. Workplace counseling takes pressure off your managers
+4. Workplace counseling takes the pressure off your managers

-Direct managers have insights into employees that CEOs or HR Directors may not have full visibility into.
+Direct managers have insights into employees that CEOs or HR Directors may not have complete visibility into.

-Managers can refer employees to workplace counseling when they feel that they are unable to help the employee with a deeper mental health issue.
+Managers can refer employees to workplace counseling when they feel that they cannot help them with a deeper mental health issue.
 Platforms like Nivati can help managers gain the skills they need to deal with their own stress, which will help them support their direct reports.

 You may even want to consider training your managers on basic counseling techniques.
 Enable your people to help each other out.